TET2 c.2355del, p.His786MetfsTer27

 BP2 (Not Applied) Strength Modified

-According to standard ACMG guidelines, the rule for BP2 is: "Observed in trans with a pathogenic variant for dominant disorders or in cis with a pathogenic variant".
-The evidence for this variant shows: no such observations.
+According to standard ACMG guidelines, the rule for BP2 is: "Observed in trans with a pathogenic variant for a dominant disorder or in cis with a pathogenic variant".
+The evidence for this variant shows: no phasing data with other variants.
 Therefore, this criterion is not applied.

 BP3